xamfoo/blazer-react/package/README.md

 **setState(function|object nextState[, function callback])**

+Adapted from React:
-Merges nextState with the current state.
-This is the primary method you use to trigger UI updates from event handlers and server request callbacks.
+> Merges nextState with the current state.
+This is the primary method you use to
+> trigger UI updates from event handlers and server request callbacks.

-The first argument can be an object (containing zero or more keys to update) or a function (of state and props) that returns an object containing keys to update.
+> The first argument can be an object (containing zero or more keys to update)
+> or a function (of state and props) that returns an object containing keys to
+> update.

-It's also possible to pass a function with the signature function(state, data).
+> It's also possible to pass a function with the signature function(state, data).
-This can be useful in some cases when you want to enqueue an atomic update that consults the previous value of state+data before setting any values.
+> This can be useful in some cases when you want to enqueue an atomic update that
+> consults the previous value of state+data before setting any values.

 Example: